 - Get the setup right, as it’ll help you get your audience’s attention at first sight.
-Great visuals with optimized lighting and smooth background can help you stand out.
+Great visuals with optimized lighting and a smooth background can help you stand out.

 - Make sure that you deliver your message essentials in the first 10 seconds of your video.

 - Optimize your LinkedIn video length.
 For example, if your objective is brand awareness, you have to keep it short (under 30 seconds).
-Go for 30-90 seconds for upper-funnel audiences, and over that only when there’s a remarkable story that you want to tell about your Law Firm.
+Go for 30-90 seconds for upper-funnel audiences, and over that only when there’s a remarkable story that you want to tell about your law firm.